$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Formalism

 \section{Formalism}

-In the current work, we will search for the poles in the complex energy plane within qBSE approach, and compare the results with the $J/\psi\Lambda $ invariant mass spectrum.
-Hence, the potential kernel should be constructed first with effective Lagrangians to calculate the scattering amplitudes, which is used to found the poles and estimate the invariant mass spectrum.
+We will search for the poles in the complex energy plane within qBSE approach, and compare the results with the $J/\psi\Lambda $ invariant mass spectrum.
+Hence, the potential kernel should be constructed first with effective Lagrangians to calculate the scattering amplitudes, which are used to found the poles and estimate the invariant mass spectra.